Cullerd History, Family Crest & Coats of Arms

 Early Notables of the Cullerd family (pre 1700)

-More information is included under the topic Early Cullerd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 148 words (11 lines of text) are included under the topic Early Cullerd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cullerd family to the New World and Oceana
+Migration of the Cullerd family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Cullerd were among those contributors: Mary Collard who settled in Barbados in 1686; Stephen Collard settled in Maryland in 1737; Thomas Collard settled in Charles Town [Charleston], South Carolina in 1822.